The 50 Best NBA Players of All Time

 41. Elvin Hayes

 Elvin Hayes was built of much stronger stuff than most people.
-He was almost never injured in his NBA career, which lasted well beyond his 38th birthday.
+He seldom got injured in his NBA career, which lasted well beyond his 38th birthday.

 He is celebrated for much more than just his longevity.
 Hayes was a beast, who was a regular All-Star and is just outside the top three in rebounds in the history of the league, with 16,279 for his NBA career.